 What Causes Chest Acne?

 Prior to taking measures for treating it, it’s important to understand what the main triggers are behind the occurrence of acne on your chest, so that you’ll be able to treat it more effectively.

-Just like the face your or any other area of your body, acne on your chest is also formed because of unbalanced hormone levels, excess of oil (sebum), and clogged skin pores.
 But your clothing in particular, and some of your daily routines (we’ll discuss later in this post) are the factors that make it a bit different from the rest.